cdaringe/counsel/README.md

 ## usage

-docs: [cdaringe.github.io/counsel](https://cdaringe.github.io/counsel/). package level docs links may be found at the _bottom_ of the page.
+docs: [cdaringe.github.io/counsel](https://cdaringe.github.io/counsel/). package level doc links may be found at the _bottom_ of the linked page.

 before `counsel`, you have a boring-old-package: